jakopako/croncert-config/README.md

       - `title` - mandatory
       - `url` - mandatory
+      - `imageUrl` - optional - a url that points to the event's image
       - `comment` - optional
-      - `genresText` - optional - NEW.
-This text field will be used by the API to try to extract genres from, so it should contain some.
+      - `genresText` - optional - This text field will be used by the API to try to extract genres from, so it should contain some.

    1. Date field